 Establishment.
 The Shenandoah County Conservation Easement Authority is created under the Public Recreational Facilities Authorities Act, Chapter 56 of Title 15.2 (§ 15.2-5600, et seq.), Code of Virginia.
 The Authority shall consist of seven members, appointed by the Board of Supervisors, to be comprised of one member of the Board of Supervisors, one member of the Planning Commission, and five citizen members.
-Members shall serve four-year terms except that three members initially shall serve two-year terms.
+Members shall serve four-year terms, except that three members initially shall serve two-year terms.
 Members shall be eligible for reappointment.
-The committee shall elect a chairman and vice chairman at its first meeting each calender year.
+The Committee shall elect a Chairman and Vice Chairman at its first meeting each calendar year.

 Powers and duties.
 The Authority shall have the powers and duties to:

-Acquire and co-hold easements pursuant to the provisions of the chapter.
+Acquire and co-hold easements pursuant to the provisions of this chapter.

 Apply for and pursue grants, other funding, and gifts from the Virginia Land Conservation Fund, state and federal agencies, and private persons and entities for the purchase of easements.

 Promote the program, in cooperation with the program administrator, by providing educational materials to the public and conducting informational meetings.